Earn While You Learn

 Support:

 Trainees admitted to the Earn While You Learn RN Program will continue to receive their full-time salary and benefits.
-Educational expenses including tuition, fees, and textbooks will be covered by UVA and available grants.
+Educational expenses including tuition, fees, and textbooks will be covered by UVA Medical Center and available grants.

 For more Information: